 |You are single, or your partner is a permanent resident or Australian citizen,||10|

 8. Eligibility Criteria To Apply For A Skilled Independent Visa

 You need to submit an Expression of Interest (EOI) through SkillSelect and wait until you receive an invitation to apply for the visa.

 When invited to apply for the visa, your age must be under 45.

 You must go through a medical examination and fulfil the minimum health requirements.

 You need to nominate a skilled occupation based on your qualifications and skills.
 The occupation you choose must be listed on the Skilled Occupation List.
-You also have to get an appropriate skills assessment for your nominated occupation before creating an EOI.
+You must also get an appropriate skills assessment for your nominated occupation before creating an EOI.

-You are also required to provide a valid English test to demonstrate that you are proficient in English.
+You must also provide a valid English test to demonstrate your proficiency in English.

-Once you received an invitation for the visa, you need to prove that you are of good character.
-For this, you have to sign an Australian values statement, submit police certificates, qualification evidence, the skills assessment, and other important documents.
+Once you receive an invitation for the visa, you need to prove that you are of good character.
+You must sign an Australian values statement and submit police certificates, qualification evidence, skills assessment, and other essential documents.